 A logo is also crucial for the identity of the intranet.
 Like the external brand, a logo is something that promotes identification and has a direct connection to the internal brand.
 Furthermore, a logo can of course additionally express what an intranet stands for.

-You should pay attention to the following things when it comes to the design of the logo and generally to the appearance of your intranet:
+You should pay attention to the following things regarding the design of your logo.
+These generally also apply to the appearance of your intranet:

 Recognition value: The logo of your intranet should be immediately recognizable, even outside the working context.
 A high recognition value is therefore important, be it through the colours or the specific design.
 In most cases, intranet logos are created in the company colors so that a direct reference can be made.
 In any case, it should express the identity and brand of the intranet.